DJreyaB/Data-Engineering-Udacity/Data-Modeling/project1/README.md

 Sparkify, a music streaming startup, would like to analyze their song and user activity data from their app.
 The raw data was stored within multiple JSON files.
 The file create_table.py will create the structure of the tables within the data base.

+## Execution
+1. Run create_tables.py using "python create_tables.py" in terminal.
+2. Run cells in test.ipynb to verify tables were created correctly.
+3. Run etl.py using "python create_tables.py" in terminal.

 ## Schema Design

 The database is designed using a star schema, a great design choice for queries with aggregation.